Active Updated

 Public Works Committee

-5. The committee voted to forward the proposed sidewalk snow/ice rule changes to City Council.
+5. Public Works Committee voted to forward the proposed sidewalk snow/ice rule changes to City Council.

 Public Works Committee

-6. Staff described a recurring redevelopment problem on narrow lots: contractors need space for dumpsters, trailers, materials, and worker parking, which can reduce street parking and constrain traffic flow and driveway access.
+6. Staff described a recurring narrow-lot redevelopment issue: contractors need space for dumpsters, trailers, materials, and worker parking, which can reduce street parking and constrain traffic flow and driveway access.

 Public Works Committee